pigsly/CreateTableScriptFromExcel/README.md

 # CreateTableScriptFromExcel

 The excel can generate
-1.table script.
+- table script.
-2.table comment and column comment.
+- table comment and column comment.
-3.constraint script.
+- constraint script.
-4.primary key and foreign key.
+- primary key and foreign key.

 This version only for oracle.